madanyc/workfront-learn.en/help/workfront-goals/establish-a-vision-for-your-org/understand-the-vision-behind-workfront-goals.md

 ---
 title: '[!DNL Workfront Goals] Explained by Product'
-description: Learn about [!DNL Workfront Goals] in [!DNL  ] from the Product team.
+description: Learn about [!DNL Workfront Goals] in [!DNL  Workfront] from the Product team.
 activity: use
 feature: Workfront Goals
 type: Tutorial